 Choosing a Major

 It is important to note that there is a difference between the pre-medical program and your academic major.
-The pre-medical program is simply a label we use at Dordt College to identify students who intend to pursue a medical profession so that we can properly guide, advise, and teach these students.
+The pre-medical program is simply a label we use at Dordt University to identify students who intend to pursue a medical profession so that we can properly guide, advise, and teach these students.
 There are no formal course requirements because different medical schools have different requirements (although there are more similarities than differences in these requirements).
 Nor is there an expectation on the part of a medical school that you have been in a pre-medical program.

 Your academic major is the area of study you choose because of your interests, abilities, and career plans.
 Once chosen, your major does have specific course requirements as defined in the college catalog.
 Therefore, you do not have to have a particular major (e.g. biology or chemistry) to be in the pre-medical program or to apply to medical school.